ResearchComputing/Documentation/Job-Tools.md

 ```bash
 $ sstat --jobs=your_job-id
 ```
 By default, sstat will pull up significantly more information than what would be needed in the commands default output.
 To remedy this, we can use the `--format` flag to choose what we want in our output.
-The format flag is handled by a list of comma separated variables which specify output data:
+The format flag takes a list of comma separated variables which specify output data:

 ```bash
 $ sstat --jobs=your_job-id --format=var_1,var_2, ... , var_N